jitsi/lib-jitsi-meet/doc/API.md

 6. detach(container) - removes the track from the container.

-7. stop() - stop sending the track to the other participants in the conference.
+7. dispose() - disposes the track.
+If the track is added to a conference the track will be removed.
 Returns Promise.

    Note: This method is implemented only for the local tracks.